-- ISO speed is set automatically in shooting mode.
-In mode, you can set the ISO speed manually ().
+- In shooting modes other than , the ISO speed is set automatically.
+In mode, you can manually set the ISO speed ().

 The manually set ISO speed changes when switching to movie recording.

-- For still photo shooting, ISO speed is set according to [ISO speed] in [: ISO speed settings] (), and for movie recording, according to [ISO speed] in [: ISO speed settings] ().
+- [ISO speed] in [: ISO speed settings] () applies to viewfinder shooting and Live View shooting, and [ISO speed] in [: ISO speed settings] () applies to movie recording.

-ISO 100 cannot be set or ISO speed expansion cannot be selected during movie recording.
+Expanded ISO speeds cannot be selected for movie recording.

-- Check the [ISO speed] setting in [: ISO speed settings].
+- Check the [ISO speed] setting under [: ISO speed settings].